 A stock split is often a sign that a company is thriving and that its stock price has increased.
 While that’s a good thing, it also means the stock has become less affordable for investors.
 As a result, companies may do a stock split to make the stock more affordable and enticing.

-Do Stock Splits Improve Returns?
+Does a Stock Split Improve Returns?

 Although the number of shares outstanding increases by a specific multiple, the share price should drop in proportion to that multiple, because the split does not make the company more valuable – or so the theory goes.
 In reality, it’s a bit more complicated.